mrJohnHolt/Google-Material-Design-Icons/README.md

 Fork of Google Material Icons

-Material Icons from Google are a great way to enhance you DaVinci Resolve Fusion Macros.
+Material Icons from Google are a great way to enhance your DaVinci Resolve Fusion Macros.
 Using a "Loader" node allows you to bring in any of the Google Material Icons .png files into your Macro.

 The link to the Google Icon website is. https://fonts.google.com/icons